 Alternatively, if you are having nightmares surrounding the death of your loved one, it might indicate trauma.
 You may be more emotionally disturbed by the occurrence than you think.
 Mainly heinous dreams could be a precursor for a more severe diagnosis like Post Traumatic Stress Disorder.

 If you are having frequent dreams regarding a passed loved one, a dream therapist can help you break them down and get you the help you need.
-There is no need to suffer in silence.
+There is no need to endure in silence.
 You have the tools you need to overcome this.

 Dream Therapy: The Bottom Line